 - Sync with your bank to import your bank statements.

-- Allow you to choose an FHA or conventional loan, the interest rate, and monthly payment.
+- Allow you to choose a conventional loan, the interest rate, and monthly payment.

 2. Get an Approved Buyer Cert within 1-day.